-12.6.2 - New Holland/CaselH combines with 12 volt power on pin 31 of header connector
+12.6.2 - New Holland/CaseIH combines with 12 volt power on pin 31 of header connector

 Ensure the power source can handle at least a 6 AMP load.
-Also if there is power coming through this pin the 12 volt cigarette lighter power harness as mentioned in section 12.6.1 should not be used.
+Also if there is power coming through this pin, do not use the 12 volt cigarette lighter power harness.